Cause of Prostate Cancer

 • Family history- Men with a family history of prostate cancer are more likely to develop the disease.
 If a male has a close relative with a history of prostate cancer, they face a higher risk of developing cancerous cells in their prostate gland.
 A man is more likely to get prostate cancer if his father, brother, or son had it.
 The risk rises with the number of relatives diagnosed with the disease.

 • Ethnicity- Data suggests that African American men have the highest incidence of the disease.
 Data suggests that around about one in six African American men will develop abnormal growth of prostate cells.
 These men are more likely to get the disease at a younger age.
-Also, they are more prone to have aggressive tumours that metastasize to other parts of the body.
-Diet, environmental issues, or socioeconomic facts may be responsible for this.
+Also, they are more prone to have aggressive tumors that metastasize to other parts of the body.
+Diet, environmental issues, or socioeconomic factors may be responsible for this.

 • Diet- Diet is an essential component when it comes to maintaining a healthy body.
 Diet and lifestyle habits may affect the risk of prostate cancer; however, it is not clearly understood.
-Your risk increases when you eat more calories, refined sugar, animal fat and not enough vegetables and fruits.
+Your risk increases when you eat more calories, refined sugar, animal fat, and not enough vegetables and fruits.
 Lack of exercise is also associated with poor outcomes.
 Obesity is another factor known to increase a man’s risk of dying from the abnormal growth of prostate cells.
-However, maintain a healthy body weight may help reduce the risk linked to the condition.
+However, maintaining a healthy body weight may help reduce the risk linked to the condition.

 • Chemical exposure- There is evidence that exposure to harmful chemicals may increase the risk of the disease.
 Several studies suggested a link between environmental toxins and the risk of prostate cancer.